 Earlier this week I stopped by Whitesbog on the way to mom’s for lunch.
 I was a bit early, so I had an extra half hour or so before I was expected to arrive.
 What do you do with an extra half hour?
 Go birding, of course!
 The nearest local hotspot is Whitesbog, so off I went for what I thought would be a quick drive-through.
 As I pulled into the drained bog area, I found the water at nearly-perfect levels, with ample shallow water yet with exposed flats and grassy areas.
 The first bird that I looked at caught my attention, even while still driving.
-It was too white for most shorebirds, and was out in the water despite being small.
+It was too white for most shorebirds, and was out in the deeper water despite being small.
 I stopped the car, pulled out the bins, and found myself looking at a phalarope!

-That was great, but now the question is which species of phalarope was it?
-Here in NJ, phalaropes fall into that category of birds that occur frequently enough to recognize them, but I do not see them frequently enough to feel comfortable identifying them without checking the field guides.
+That was great, but now the question became which species of phalarope was it?
+Here in NJ, phalaropes fall into that category of birds that occur frequently enough to recognize that they are different, but I do not see them frequently enough to feel comfortable identifying them to species without checking the field guides.
 In terms of abundance, Wilson’s Phalarope is the most common species here in NJ, followed by Red-necked, and with Red Phalarope being a review species that should be reported to the NJ Birds Records Committee.
 This bird clearly was not a Wilson’s Phalarope due to the dark eye patch, so the new default was Red-necked.
 But the bird was moving away, preventing high-quality photos or analysis.
 I tried to read this bird’s mind and anticipate where it was heading, drove to the cross-dike, and found that the bird reversed direction.
 Arghhh.
 While scoping it out, however, I spotted another nice bird, American Golden-plover.
 Oy!
 Is there such a thing as rare bird overload?
 The problem though, was I could hear the clock ticking and could sense mom wondering where I was and why I was late, while I was unable to get any great photos or know what this bird was.
 I had no choice but to get into the car and drive back to the original end of the bog and hope for better photos.
 I couldn’t re-find the Golden-plover, so full attention fell to the phalarope.
-The bird quickly took off, landing furthere away from where I was, but right next to the roadway.
+The bird quickly flew off, landing further away from where I was, but right next to the roadway.
 Here was my chance.
-I got out of the car, grabbed a few close shots, when it once again flew by and toward the water’s edge, finally allowing ample opportunity for documenting photos.
+I got out of the car, grabbed a few close shots, when it once again flew past me and toward the water’s edge, finally allowing ample opportunity for documenting photos.
 I had to leave and hope that others would re-find it.

 When I arrived at mom’s I finally had an opportunity to look at the photos.
 Then I became confused.
 This bird had far too much red on it’s belly to be a textbook Red-necked Phalarope.
 Could it be a Red?
 Look at these photos and compare it to your field guide before reading further.
 What do you think?